gejingquan/gejingquan.github.io/_pages/about.md

 ---

 ## About
-I am now an Associate Professor at the School of Cyberspace Science, Harbin Institute of Technology (HIT), China.
+I am now an Associate Professor (Research Track) at the School of Cyberspace Science, Harbin Institute of Technology (HIT), China.
 I am interested in all aspects of system, software and AI security, including cache attacks and defenses, control flow integrity, fuzzing, AI security, large language model security, hot patching, etc. My current research fields include root cause analysis of software bugs, vehicle system security, cache side channel defense, the security issues of large language models themselves and the application of large language models in system and software security.

 Email: gejingquan@hit.edu.cn